AnaDiasAltranPT/BGCPPChallenge/Readme.md

 3. Clone the repository to your machine (https://github.com/AnaDiasAltranPT/BGCPPChallenge.git)

 These are the steps to execute the program:
 	$ docker pull anamrdias/bgcppchallenge
-$ cd <local repository folder>

 	$ docker images

 	$ docker run -d -it <image id> /bin/bash

 	Note: the id is from the "anamrdias/bgcppchallenge" repository

 	$ docker ps

 	Note: check wich container as the same image id as the step 4, and save the of that container for the next step

 	$ docker exec -it <container name> /bin/bash

 	$ g++ Bgcppchallenge.cpp -o bgcppchallenge

 	$ ./bgcppchallenge

 	$ ls

 	$ cat xmlFile.xml

 	$ cat jsonFile.json

 	Note: The steps 10 and 11 are only to check the files created in the step 8